jacknlliu/tensorflow_hmm/README.md

 [![Build Status](https://travis-ci.org/dwiel/tensorflow_hmm.svg?branch=master)](https://travis-ci.org/dwiel/tensorflow_hmm)

 # tensorflow_hmm
-A tensorflow and numpy implementation of the HMM viterbi and forward/backward algorithms
+Tensorflow and numpy implementations of the HMM viterbi and forward/backward algorithms

 see test_hmm.py for usage examples.
 Here is an excerpt of the documentation from hmm.py for reference for now.